10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 For now, when you run `npm run index` you should see an empty array since `animals.json` only holds an empty array at the moment.

+### Controller Directory

+In our `index.js` file.
+We want to be able to call all of the actions such as show, create, destroy etc. But the `single concern` of this file is to create and run the `run` function for the application.
+We need a file that will handle the business of creating all of our action functions.
+This is where our `controller` directory and file will come into play.
+We name our controller file something that refers to the subject it will be handling.

+In the `src` folder, make a new file called `animalController.js`

 ### Create

 The user will run the command `npm run create <name of animal>` to create a new animal.
-A new animal should be a new entry into the user's data.
+A new animal should be a new entry into the user's data that will be stored in the `animals.json` file.
 Each animal should have a unique id, a name, and the points associated with it.
 Then the animal should be added to the end of the animals array.

 This functionality controls what happens to the data.
 Therefore it is a separate concern from the other functionality you've built.
-Make a new file called `animalController.js` in the `src` folder
+That is why we will store this in the `animalController.js` file.

 ```js
 function create(animals, animalName) {